Warehouse Labels & Label Systems

 Indoor/Outdoor Warehousing Needs

-How Do You Label Warehouse Inventory?
+How Do You Label Inventory with Warehouse Labels?

 Tagging your warehouse inventory is a core deliverable for effective asset management and enables teams to perform more accurate and automated counts on a set schedule.
 Developing a comprehensive labeling plan requires a bit of preparation.
 In order to properly label warehouse inventory, it is helpful to take a holistic approach and look at your entire operation within the factory.
 It is likely that you have already optimized your basic warehouse layout based on routine activities such as shipping, receiving, scanning, sorting, and picking.
-Starting with your existing workflows and an updated warehouse layout will help you visualize how your labels can be deployed.
+Starting with your existing workflows and an updated warehouse layout will help you visualize how your warehouse labels can be deployed.

-One of the primary benefits of adding warehouse inventory labels is the improved visibility and end-to-end tracking that they can provide.
+One of the primary benefits of adding warehouse labels is the improved visibility and end-to-end tracking that they can provide.
 In some cases, you may even find that you can save some hardware costs by choosing an improved label design that reduces scans or allows you consolidate your checkpoints.
 When selecting labels for the warehouse you will need to choose between long-range and short-range labeling options.

 In any warehouse there are usually a number of different inventory container sizes and types that are stored.
 Choosing between bulk and individual label options will depend on how your inventory is currently counted and how you plan to use the barcodes.
-There are many different purposes for labeling inventory such as tracking, counting, and overall management.
+There are many different purposes for labeling inventory such as tracking, counting, and overall warehouse management.
 You will want to ensure your planning labeling strategy fits well with these current practices.
-Examples of inventory labels include individual item labels, container labels, pallet labels, and floor labels that can all have a useful short-range function depending on your inventory count needs.
+Examples of warehouse labels for inventory include individual item labels, container labels, pallet labels, and floor labels that can all have a useful short-range function depending on your inventory count needs.
 Long range options include rack labels and hanging signs that can be viewed or scanned at a distance.

 How Do You Label a Warehouse Rack?